 There tend be a whole lot of misconceptions about working with a planner.
-Not having a hand in planning your wedding, and the thought that you can only have a wedding planner if you’re having a fairytale million dollar wedding are two of the most popular ones that we hear....
+Not having a hand in planning your wedding, saving money by having your planner do other jobs and the thought that you can only have a wedding planner if you’re having a fairytale million dollar wedding are a few of the most popular ones that we hear....

 But one of the things about wedding planners that some don’t understand is this:

 A WEDDING PLANNER IS NOT YOUR PERSONAL ASSISTANT AND CAN’T DO EVERYTHING FOR YOU.

 That’s right friends- there are some things that YOU will still need to do, regardless of whether you’ve hired a planner or not.
 These things typically have to do with personal relationships, making decisions, and having knowledge of history and relationships.

 As a Wedding Planner, while we wish we could do it all for you, there are some things that fall outside of our duties.
 Depending on the level of service you have hired a Wedding Planner for, here are some things you will usually need to do for your Wedding Planner (aka what a wedding planner can’t/won't do):

 CREATE A GUEST LIST AND OBTAIN GUEST ADDRESSES